Court of Protection

 Mental Capacity Assessment

 The Mental Capacity Act 2005 sets out how decisions are to be made on behalf of people who are unable to make these decisions themselves.
-Any decision made on behalf of someone who lacks the necessary mental capacity must be made in their best interests.
+Any decision made on behalf of someone who lacks the necessary capacity must be made in their best interests.

 A person may be assessed to lack the mental capacity to make a decision for themselves.
 This can happen where a person has a mental impairment such as dementia, learning disabilities or a brain injury.
 Someone is deemed unable to make a decision if, as a result of a mental impairment, they are unable to: